nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/DJANGO_REST_SETUP_GUIDE.md

 #### If you think we've skipped anything important, or listed something out of order, let us know with a PR.
 We will update this to make it better/clearer for you and future generations of students who will sing your praises.

-#### Helpful hint: You will type python manage.py  a lot.
+#### Helpful hint: You will type python3 manage.py  a lot.
 Consider making an alias in your .zshrc file.
 Mine is "pyman"

 1. Create a project folder and cd into it
 2. Create a virutal env and run it ( run pip install virtualenv if you don't have it installed yet )